awsdocs/aws-service-catalog-admin-guide/doc_source/catalogs_marketplace-products.md

 You can add AWS Marketplace products to your portfolios to make those products available to your AWS Service Catalog end users\.

 AWS Marketplace is an online store in which you can find, subscribe to, and immediately start using a large selection of software and services\.
 The types of products in AWS Marketplace include databases, application servers, testing tools, monitoring tools, content management tools, and business intelligence software\.
 AWS Marketplace is available at [https://aws.amazon.com/marketplace](https://aws.amazon.com/marketplace)\.
+Note that you can't add software as a service \(SaaS\) products from AWS Marketplace to AWS Service Catalog\.

 You distribute an AWS Marketplace product to AWS Service Catalog end users by defining the product in an AWS CloudFormation template and adding the template to a portfolio\.
 Any end user who has access to the portfolio will be able to launch the product from the console\.